 The second option for a clear view during the day and privacy at night is to make a movable decorative screen, maybe something on casters for easy moving, that can be kept in that corner of the room during the day and just look decorative, like the one in this room…

 Although that one is way too big for my smaller room, and I actually prefer upholstered folding screens.
 They’re a great way to add pattern and texture to a room.
-I really like how striped fabric was used to create a geometric design on this folding screen.

 But again, I’d need one much smaller, and I might only need two panels rather than three or more.
 And rather than the panels being on hinges, I could attach them in a fixed angle.
 Two much smaller panels with casters attached with hardware on a fixed angle would be quite easy to move each night, I believe.
 Especially if they’re made of something lightweight, like narrow hollow core closet doors.